 You have these options to choose from:

 Busy Lamp Field (BLF): Use this key to display the status of another phone in your system (someone you can dial with an extension number only).
 You can then also use this to speed dial them, or do a one-button transfer.
 The value field should be the extension number for this option.
+To use it for transfers, just press the button while on a call and it will be sent instantly to that phone.

 Dial DTMF: This will send touch-tones just as if you were pressing the buttons.
 For example, if you dial a remote system often where you have to enter numbers, such as a conference number or a password, you can program this here.
 The value field is whatever numbers you want to send.
 To use it, once the call is answered, simply press the button.
+This is rarely used, and can be a little tricky.

 The account column allows you to dial using a secondary line on your phone, if programmed with one.
 For example, an executive assistant may have another person's line on the second line button, and can dial using that line.
 Most people should just leave it at the default of "Account 1."